jotask/CS22510Assignment/README.md

 > A robot has 8 sensors for default

-> The world has 50 cell long and 50 lengt high
+> The world has 50 cells long and 50 cells high

 > The size for each cell is 0.2 meters.